 This 1.48 acre property is located on the west side of Prosser Lane, south of Loeffler Road and north of Burnwood Drive.
 The wetlands and watercourses on the property wetlands are the subject of separate Public Hearing for a Wetlands Map Amendment application.
-Wetlands occupy most of the southerly two-thirds of the property and includes two intermittent watercourses.
+Wetlands occupy most of the southerly two-thirds of the property including two intermittent watercourses.
 A vernal pool exists partially on the subject property and partially on the southerly abutting property.
-See the appendix and the GIS plot for additional background information.
+See the appendix of this memorandum and the GIS plot for additional background information.

 This proposal includes the construction of a new R-30 Residential structure, including a Primary Dwelling Unit and an Accessory Dwelling Unit (ADU), with MDC water and sanitary sewer, CNG gas, stormwater improvements and a common driveway out to Loeffler Road.
-The direct impacts to the wetlands are 406 square feet in area and are considered to be a significant impact.

 The project also includes the relocation of an MDC 8" sanitary sewer main.
-The existing sewer main runs through the proposed location of the new structure and its relocation will need to be done before the foundation is started.
+The existing sewer runs diagonally through the property in direct conflict with the proposed location of the new structure.
+The sewer main relocation will need to be done before the new foundation is started and should be considered the first phase of this project, with the house construction as the second phase.
+Confirmation from the MDC for this relocation is requested for the record.
+The revised plans include soil erosion and sediment control measures for both phases.

-The entirety of the proposed development, and all proposed construction, are within the 500-foot Vernal Pool Habitat Area and the majority of the regulated activities are within the overlapping Upland Review Areas.
+The entirety of the proposed development, and all proposed construction, is within the 500-foot Vernal Pool Habitat Area and the majority of the regulated activities are within the overlapping Upland Review Areas.
 The proposed regulated activities within the wetlands, watercourses, the Upland Review Areas, and the Vernal Pool Habitat Area, are likely to have an adverse effect on the wetlands and watercourses and are therefore regulated by the Wetlands Commission.
 A permit from the Wetlands Commission is required for these regulated activities.
 There are no non-regulated activities, or activities allowed by right, associated with this application.